 Marine Unit Officer

-With more than 350 officers working in armed Marine Units, located on the Clyde and at the Portsmouth and Devonport Naval Bases, we have the largest marine policing capability in the UK.
+With more than 350 officers working in armed Marine Units, located at the Clyde, Portsmouth and Devonport Naval Bases, we have the largest marine policing capability in the UK.

-Our marine policing teams deliver an important part of the protective security arrangements at the naval bases where they’re located, responsible for water-borne security whilst deployed on patrols and operations in Police Launches and Rigid Hulled Inflatable Boats (RHIBS).
-Highly visible armed patrolling of the waterfront provides an overt deterrent against potential terrorist attack and other illegal activities that present a security and safety threat.
+Our marine policing teams deliver an integral aspect of the naval base protective security arrangements, responsible for water-borne security whilst deployed on patrols and operations in Police Launches and Rigid Hulled Inflatable Boats (RHIBs).
+Highly visible armed patrolling of the waterfronts deters security and safety threats.

-Each of our marine units operate in a range of different conditions.
+Each of our marine units operate in different conditions.
 Those escorting the Royal Navy’s nuclear submarines often face difficult weather conditions on the Clyde.
-Whilst at Portsmouth, escorting our warships and the huge Royal Navy flagship air craft carriers, HMS Queen Elizabeth and HMS Prince of Wales, from their home port, through the naval exclusion zone and out to sea, requires MDP marine crafts to negotiate a busy water channel that carries passenger ferries and commercial shipping.
+Whilst at Portsmouth, escorting our warships and the huge Royal Navy flagship air craft carriers, HMS Queen Elizabeth and HMS Prince of Wales, requires MDP marine crafts to negotiate a busy water channel that carries passenger ferries and commercial shipping.

-Our marine unit officers are trained to Royal Yacht Association (RYA) standards, ranging from Competent Crew to Coastal Skipper.
-Training in marine-specific firearms tactics is also required.
+Our marine unit officers are trained to Royal Yacht Association (RYA) standards, ranging from Competent Crew to Coastal Skipper, and in marine-specific firearms tactics.

 As well as serving the Royal Navy, MDP marine units escort other surface vessels, including the vessels of visiting Navies, to and from the open sea.